jcklpe/enzo-lang/README.md

 # enzo-lang

 I have no real good understanding of computer science, but I'm still interested in the aesthetics and design of programming syntax.
 This isn't an implementation of a programming language.
-This is just sort of fantasy sketch of what I think a nice language syntax.
+This is just sort of fantasy sketch of what I think a nice language syntax would be like.